All-Discard Sourdough Pancakes

 Wire whisk: To make sure that the ingredients are combined thoroughly before adding the baking soda.

-How to Make All-Discard Sourdough Pancakes
+How to Make Sourdough Discard Pancakes

-01
+Step 01

 In a medium bowl, combine all ingredients except baking soda and whisk until well combined.

-02
+Step 02

-Closeup of pancake batter in a white ceramic bowl.
+Closeup of sourdough pancake batter in a white ceramic bowl.
 It's frothy and bubbly and reaches all the way to the top of the bowl.

 Add in baking soda and whisk gently to combine.
 The batter will foam and rise immediately.
-Don’t overmix once this starts.
+Don’t overmix once this starts!

-03
+Step 03

 Lightly brush your pan with coconut oil and pour in the batter.
 Fry until the edges are starting to set and there are many bubbles visible on top (2-3 minutes max).

-04
+Step 04

 Once you can release the sides by sliding a spatula underneath, gently flip the pancake to fry the other side for another minute or until golden brown.
 Stack the pancakes on a plate as they finish cooking.